TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 To keep the test conditions fairly constant,

-- I had no external fan or air conditioning on in the room the Pi 5 was in and
+- I had no external fan or air conditioning on in the room the Pi 5 was in
-- I live recorded all the footage of me working on my Desktop
+- Frigate was working on a live feed of me in the room, and
+- I shutdown the Pi before each test and allowed it to cool down.

 And these are the results.